corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/serialization.md

 Corda uses an extended form of AMQP 1.0 as its binary wire protocol.
 You can learn more about the [Wire format](wire-format.md) Corda uses if you intend to parse Corda messages from non-JVM platforms.

-Corda serialisation is currently used for:
+Corda serialization is used for:

 * Peer-to-peer networking.
-* Persisted messages, like signed transactions and states.
+* Persisted messages, such as signed transactions and states.

-For the checkpointing of flows Corda uses a private scheme that is subject to change.
-It is currently based on the Kryo framework, but this may not be true in future.
+Corda checkpoints flows using a private scheme based on the Kryo framework.

-This separation of serialization schemes into different contexts allows us to use the most suitable framework for that context rather than attempting to force a one-size-fits-all approach.
-Kryo is more suited to the serialization of a program’s stack frames, as it is more flexible than our AMQP framework in what it can construct and serialize.
-However, that flexibility makes it exceptionally difficult to make secure.
-Conversely, our AMQP framework allows us to concentrate on a secure framework that can be reasoned about and thus made safer, with far fewer security holes.
+This separation of serialization schemes into different contexts lets Corda use the most suitable framework for a context, rather than attempting to force a one-size-fits-all approach.
+Kryo is more suited to the serialization of a program’s stack frames, as it is more flexible than Corda's AMQP framework in what it can construct and serialize.
+However, that flexibility makes it difficult to secure.
+Conversely, Corda's AMQP framework lets users concentrate on creating a secure framework that can be reasoned about and made safer.

 Selection of serialization context should, for the most part, be opaque to CorDapp developers, the Corda framework selecting the correct context as configured.